facebook/infer/_docs/03-infer-bug-types.md

   }
 ```

-This can lead to a runtime error if users of <kbd> getSomeList</kbd> try to modify the list e.g. by adding elements.
+This can lead to a runtime error if users of ` getSomeList` try to modify the list e.g. by adding elements.

 '''Action:''' you can change the return type to be immutable, or make a copy of the collection so that it can be modified.

 ## CHECKERS\_PRINTF\_ARGS

-This error fires when either the arguments of a <kbd>printf</kbd> like function don't match the given format string.
-With <kbd>BLog</kbd> another common mistake is passing an exception as the last argument because this is how android's <kbd>Log</kbd> are used.
+This error fires when either the arguments of a `printf` like function don't match the given format string.
+With `BLog` another common mistake is passing an exception as the last argument because this is how android's `Log` are used.
 Note that this argument will simply be swallowed.
 The exception should be passed ''before'' the format string.

 ```java
 catch (Execption ex) {